MooersLab/MooersLab/README.md

 It is analogous to a project-specific laboratory notebook.

 ### Progress tracking
-For writing tasks that cannot be completed in one seating, progress tracking can support momentum and enthusiasm for the project.
+For writing tasks that cannot be completed in one sitting, progress tracking can support momentum and enthusiasm for the project.

 - [Track writing progress in 2024 and 2025](https://github.com/MooersLab/writing-progress-2024-25)
 - [The writer's creed](https://github.com/MooersLab/thewriterslaw) Guidelines for greater productivity.